WolfoIsBestWolf/ror2-WolfoQualityOfLife/mod-WolfoFixes/README.md

 ## Misc
 Being able to skip right to Prime Meridian by entering 2 portals at the same time.

+Golden Diebacks fruits not dropping healing orbs or playing effects.

 Regenerative Scrap being scrapable

 Invincibility and Chef Boost showing stacks of the buff.